benleong94/Sudoku-Solver-Python/MVP/TeamEffortLog.md

 ## Chio Yong Kong

-*Edit the name above to match the name of the team member.
-That team member is then responsible for this section.*

 ### Sprint 1 (week 2) :
 * Try to understand what are the goal of the project and try to familize with Jira and Github.
 * Decide which game product we choose for the project.